BrianMitchL/weatherBot/README.md

 Timing of daily scheduled current conditions and forecasts are done by setting the hour and minute in last few lines of the `timed_tweet()` method.

 **Note: the times entered here are triggered by the host's time as returned by datetime.
 If the host machine and weather location do not match, but sure to set accordingly here.**

+### Variable Location
+Enable `VARIABLE_LOCATION` to have the location for weather change.
+The Twitter username stored in the `USER_FOR_LOCATION` constant will be used to determine this location.
+The specified user must tweet with location fairly regularly (at least every 20 tweets), or the manually entered location will be used.
+The most recent tweet with a location will be used to get the location for weather.
+For example, say the given user tweets from Minneapolis, MN one day.
+Minneapolis will be used as the location indefinitely until a new tweet with location is posted (or that tweet is deleted, and the next newest location will be used).
+In addition to the location changing, the city or neighborhood (if specific coordinates and a large enough city) and region will be added to the beginning of each tweet.
+For example, in the same case as earlier, "Minneapolis, MN: " would be prefixed to every tweet.

 ## Testing
 Tests have been written for a fair amount of the code.
 It's hard (or I don't know how) to test tweeting and fetching weather data, so that somewhat limits what tests can be written.
 The JSON object that Yahoo!
 Weather returns is hardcoded for each test with values that would make it qualify for a given condition.
 Note: to make tweeting tests pass, the consumer and secret keys/tokens need to be stored as an environmental variable.